Welcome to today's edition of the Rush 24-7 podcast.

 In other words, get rid of the test.

-We don't want to have to take a test.
+We don't want to take a test.

-Because we don't want to have to take the test because we're too traumatized for too much pressure.
+We want to get a minimum C just for showing up because we don't want to have to take the test because we're too traumatized for too much pressure.

 Oberlin College.